- JetThemeCore plugin — create footers, headers, and archive templates; add the pre-made content blocks right to the page’s canvas;

 An archive page allows displaying posts based on selected criteria.
 E.g., taxonomies, categories, custom post types, etc.

 An archive template is a layout displaying the latest publications, it can be applied to the default posts as well as to the custom posts.

-Step 1 — In order to create an archive page template, open the WordPress Dashboard and proceed to the Crocoblock > My Library directory.
+1 Step — In order to create an archive page template, open the WordPress Dashboard and proceed to the Crocoblock > Theme Templates directory.

 Regardless of the widget you’ve chosen, you will need to set to the needed custom post type in the Post type dropdown (depending on the widget, this option may be located in different parts of the Content settings).

-Step 4 — Also, make sure you’ve turned on Use as Archive template option in the Content settings (however, the location of this option varies depending on the widget you are using).
+4 Step — Also, make sure you’ve turned on the ‘Is archive template’ option in the Content settings (however, the location of this option varies depending on the widget you are using).

 Feel free to check how the navigation can be added in more details here.

-Hoping this tutorial helped!
+Hope this tutorial helped.
 Feel free to create as many archive templates as you need to make the custom post types showcased the way you want.